 21-minute drive to Lambert St. Louis International Airport

-The Omni Majestic is the smallest hotel of the Omni chain with only 91 rooms and suites.
+The Hotel Majestic has just 91 rooms and suites.
 The decor is classic, if a little bland -- white duvets, wood furniture, and long red drapes.
 All rooms have sitting areas with at least two chairs, bathrobes, coffeemakers, and iPod docks; some have flat-screen TVs while others have dated tube TVs.

 The Premier King rooms offer sofa beds for families.
 The Ambassador and Presidential Suites have spacious bedrooms and sitting areas separated by French doors, as well as flat-screen TVs, whirlpool tubs, two bathrooms (one full and one half), and two private entrances.

 Small fitness center with cardio machines but no weights